OpenGVLab/InternVideo/README.md

   title={Unmasked Teacher: Towards Training-Efficient Video Foundation Models}, author={Li, Kunchang and Wang, Yali and Li, Yizhuo and Wang, Yi and He, Yinan and Wang, Limin and Qiao, Yu}, journal={arXiv preprint arXiv:2303.16058}, year={2023}
 }

+@article{wang2023internvid,
+  title={InternVid: A Large-scale Video-Text Dataset for Multimodal Understanding and Generation}, author={Wang, Yi and He, Yinan and Li, Yizhuo and Li, Kunchang and Yu, Jiashuo and Ma, Xin and Chen, Xinyuan and Wang, Yaohui and Luo, Ping and Liu, Ziwei and Wang, Yali and Wang, Limin and Qiao, Yu}, journal={arXiv preprint arXiv:2307.06942}, year={2023}
+}
 ```